praveenkurup/praveenkurup/README.md

-README.md — copy this into your GitHub profile repo

 ## Praveen K — AI & Automation Engineer

 I build production systems at the intersection of LLMs, automation, and backend engineering.
 Currently shipping AI-driven media pipelines and agentic tools.